Orgo — Execution & Accountability

 ### Operational objects

-- **Resilience:** operations continue during outages and unstable connectivity.
+- **Offline-first:** core operations can continue during outages or unstable connectivity

 1. **Function-based routing**